SumoLogic-Labs/sumocli/README.md

 Documentation for each command can be found by using `sumocli <command> --help`

+You can find a list of API endpoints and sources that Sumocli supports in the [supported capabilities](COMPATIBILITY.md) documentation.

 ## Contributing

 Clone or fork the repo, make your changes and create a pull request.